AliKhachab/AliKhachab/README.md

   1) HTML ✅
   2) CSS and SCSS -- ✅
-  3) JavaScript -- 50% complete
+  3) JavaScript -- 75% complete
   4) React, Next.js, and TypeScript -- Started using React at hackathons!
-  5) Making my own personal project -- Soon (Thinking of making something that displays unique video game controller inputs)
+  5) Making my own personal project
   6) Trying what I've learned at a hackathon  ✅
+  7) C#/XAML/WPF (Windows Presentation Foundation) ✅ (Learned at co-op)

 - Backend development

-I've started learning this stuff at my co-op, so I'll definitely update this once that's done with all the skills I've improved on/learned and continue from there.
+  1) SQL and Databases ✅ (Learned at co-op, continuing in school)
+  2) Will update more as I learn more about backend

 Things I've learned:

  - Java
+ - C#
  - Python ([improving this with research in school!](https://github.com/GuangWeiToo/InteractiveMapWebsite))
  - Git, GitHub
  - Object oriented programming